- Is the water safe to drink?

 - What do you do in the evenings?

 There is a TV (and a DVD player with lots of DVDs), also a few traditional board games (Chess, Backgammon, Packs of cards, plus a few more).
 There is also a good selection of books about the area and Scotland.

 - Where is the nearest supermarket?

-Arisaig has a SPAR shop for the basics (20 mins drive), there are larger ones at The Co-op in Mallaig (30 mins drive) or a large Morrisons in Fort William (45 mins drive).
+Arisaig has a SPAR shop for the basics (20 mins drive), there is a co-op in Mallaig (30 mins drive) or a large Morrisons in Fort William (45 mins drive).

 - Can I bring my pet?